Facultade de Filoloxía e Tradución (office N 1). Campus Universitario. E-36310 Vigo.

 Rosalía published the monograph The Rhythm of Speech, Verse and Vocal Music: a New Theory (Bern: Peter Lang) in 2010.
 Besides, she has published a good number of book chapters and articles in refereed journals about the interface between suprasegmental phonology, metrics and music from a synchronic and a diachronic perspective; phonology and dubbing; and experimental phonetics, particularly regarding Galician and Galician Spanish intonation, and rhythmic transference in Spanish and Galician learners of English.

-At present, Rosalía is involved in two major research projects, namely 1) the intonation contours of fragments in English (2020-2023, PID 2020-117541GB-IOO), and 2) the perception of and physiological response to basic emotions as uttered by native and non-native speakers of American English in subjects with and without musical training (Salvador de Madariaga Research Grant, 2022).
-In order to complete the latter, she is currently on research leave working at the Music and Audio Research Lab and the Max Planck Center for Language, Music and Emotion at New York University.
+At present, Rosalía is involved in two major research projects, namely 1) the intonation contours of fragments in English (2020-2023, PID 2020-117541GB-IOO), and 2) the perception of and physiological response to basic emotions as uttered by native and non-native speakers of American English in subjects with and without musical training.
+In order to complete the latter, she is currently on research leave with a "Salvador de Madariaga" Senior Research Grant of the Spanish Ministry of Universities working as Visiting Researcher at the Music and Audio Research Lab and the Max Planck Center for Language, Music and Emotion at New York University.

 1) The relationship between text, melody and musical rhythm from both a synchronic and a diachronic perspective.